brandon025/mediabook/README.md

 If you want to run this app locally, make sure to have mongodb running and run it using node.

-How to run app locally on a MAC:
+How to run app locally on a MAC: <br>
 1) Edit index.js and comment out " mongoose.connect(process.env.MONGODB_URI); " without quotes.<br>
 2) Then, uncomment " mongoose.connect("mongodb://localhost/meanapp"); ".
 This will allow you to run your database locally.<br>
 3) If you haven't had mongoDB installed yet, follow these instructions https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/.
 If you have mongodb  on a mac or linux, use "sudo mangod" to start mongodb.<br>